opencog/atomspace-dht/README.md

 in use.
 With Postgres, its "distributed": mutiple AtomSpace instances can access a single PG dataset; it scales the same way that PG scales.
-If you are a very good PG DBA, and have all the right hardware and servers, I suppose this means it scales very well.
+If you are a very good PG DBA, and have all the right hardware and network gear, I suppose this means it scales very well.
 So that's nice.
 There's no practical experience scaling PG with the AtomSpace.

-With the DHT backend, there is a vague, general hope that perhaps not only does the install/config story becomes trivial, but also that the scalability story will be brilliant: that, many machines on a shared network, or globally distributed, can host giant AtomSpace datasets.
+With the DHT backend, there is a vague, general hope that perhaps not only does the install/config story becomes trivial, but also that the scalability story will be brilliant: that, with many machines on a local network, or globally distributed, one will be able to create giant AtomSpace datasets.
 At least, that is the general hope.
 How well this might work out is unknown.

 Quite unclear is how OpenDHT fetch and eviction work, when local processing is creating hot-spots in the datasets.
 This will be the